Pablo Neruda: Spanish Civil War

-Neruda's marriage to Vogelzang broke down and he eventually obtained a divorce in Mexico in 1943.
+Neruda's marriage to Vogelzang broke down, and he eventually obtained a divorce in Mexico in 1943.
 His estranged wife moved to Monte Carlo to escape the hostilities in Spain and then to the Netherlands with their very ill only child, and he never saw either of them again.
 After leaving his wife, Neruda lived with Delia del Carril in France, eventually marrying her (shortly after his divorce) in Tetecala in 1943; however, his new marriage was not recognized by Chilean authorities as his divorce from Vogelzang was deemed illegal.

 Following the election of Pedro Aguirre Cerda (whom Neruda supported) as President of Chile in 1938, Neruda was appointed special Consul for Spanish emigrants in Paris.
 There he was responsible for what he called "the noblest mission I have ever undertaken": transporting 2,000 Spanish refugees who had been housed by the French in squalid camps to Chile on an old ship called the Winnipeg.
 Neruda is sometimes charged with having selected only fellow Communists for emigration, to the exclusion of others who had fought on the side of the Republic.
 Many Republicans and Anarchists were killed during the German invasion and occupation.
 Others deny these accusations, pointing out that Neruda chose only a few hundred of the 2,000 refugees personally; the rest were selected by the Service for the Evacuation of Spanish Refugees set up by Juan Negrín, President of the Spanish Republican Government in Exile.

 Mexican appointment

 Neruda's next diplomatic post was as Consul General in Mexico City from 1940 to 1943.
-While he was there, he married del Carril, and learned that his daughter Malva had died, aged eight, in the Nazi-occupied Netherlands.

-In 1940, after the failure of an assassination attempt against Leon Trotsky, Neruda arranged a Chilean visa for the Mexican painter David Alfaro Siqueiros, who was accused of having been one of the conspirators in the assassination.
-Neruda later said that he did it at the request of the Mexican President, Manuel Ávila Camacho.
-This enabled Siqueiros, then jailed, to leave Mexico for Chile, where he stayed in Neruda's private residence.
-In exchange for Neruda's assistance, Siqueiros spent over a year painting a mural in a school in Chillán.
-Neruda's relationship with Siqueiros attracted criticism, but Neruda dismissed the allegation that his intent had been to help an assassin as "sensationalist politico-literary harassment".
+During his time there, he married del Carril and learned that his daughter Malva had died at the age of eight in Nazi-occupied Netherlands.
+In 1940, following the failed assassination attempt against Leon Trotsky, Neruda arranged a Chilean visa for the Mexican painter David Alfaro Siqueiros, who had been accused of involvement in the conspiracy to assassinate Trotsky.
+Neruda later stated that he had done it at the request of the Mexican President, Manuel Ávila Camacho.
+This allowed Siqueiros, who was then imprisoned, to leave Mexico for Chile, where he stayed at Neruda's private residence.
+In return for Neruda's assistance, Siqueiros spent over a year painting a mural at a school in Chillán.
+While Neruda's relationship with Siqueiros drew criticism, he dismissed the allegation that he had intended to aid an assassin as "sensationalist politico-literary harassment".